MHMDShohatee/Flappy_Bird_Game/README.md

-# UNITY & RPG MAKER GAME
+# UNITY Flappy Bird Game

+After installing all the files run the TestBird.exe